jclem/heroku-atom/README.md

-# heroku package
+# heroku

-A short description of your package.
+A collection of heroku utilities for the Atom text editor.
+This is an **extremely unstable** package, so use at your own risk.